holzschu/ios_system/README.md

     - **[Fast]** Run the script `./get_frameworks.sh` to download precompiled versions of `openSSL.framework` and `libSSH2.framework`.
     - **[Slow]** Run the script `./get_frameworks_as_source.sh` to download the source for  `openSSL.framework` and `libSSH2.framework`, compile them, and move them to `Frameworks`.
 - Open the Xcode project `ios_system.xcodeproj` and hit build.
 This will create the `ios_system` framework, ready to be included in your own projects.
 - Compile the other targets as well: files, tar, curl, awk, shell, text, ssh_cmd.
-This will create the corresponding dynamic libraries.
+This will create the corresponding frameworks.
 - Alternatively, type `xcodebuild -project ios_system.xcodeproj -alltargets -sdk iphoneos -configuration Debug -quiet` to build all targets.
 - If you need [python](https://github.com/holzschu/python_ios), [lua](https://github.com/holzschu/lua_ios), [TeX](https://github.com/holzschu/lib-tex) or [network_ios](https://github.com/holzschu/network_ios), download the corresponding projects and compile them.
 All these projects need the `ios_system` framework to compile.

 ## Integration with your app:

 - Link your application with the `ios_system.framework` framework.
-- Embed (but don't link) the dynamic libraries corresponding to the commands you need (`libtar.dylib` if you need `tar`, `libfiles.dylib` for cp, rm, mv...).
+- Embed (but don't link) the frameworks corresponding to the commands you need (`libtar.dylib` if you need `tar`, `libfiles.dylib` for cp, rm, mv...).
 - Add the two dictionaries, `Resources/commandDictionary.plist` and `Resources/extraCommandsDictionary.plist` to the  "Copy Bundle Resources" step in your Xcode project.

 ### Basic commands: